 - Munich's Social Entrepreneurship Academy (SEA) devotes itself specifically to young social enterprises.

 Experienced development networks include BayStartUPGmbH, which runs the Munich Business Plan Competition, and GründerRegioM, whose offerings target students, women entrepreneurs, startups and self-employed persons with a migration background.
 These organizations arrange regular competitions, networking events, workshops and coaching sessions.

-More than 600 Munich startups are registered with and plan an active part in the Munich Startup portal.
-More than a third come from the IT/technology sector, although startups from the mobility, food, lifestyle and life sciences segments are also well represented.9
+More than 1300 Munich startups are shown in the Munich Startup portal.
+More than a quarter come from the IT/technology sector, although startups from the mobility, health, energy and food segments are also well represented.9

 Where does Munich's startup community meet?